JustaDaydreamWarrior/Programming-Project-1/README.md

 from project folder:

-php artisan migrate:fresh
+$ php artisan migrate:fresh

 <b>11.
 (OPTIONAL) Seeding the database</b>

-Run php artisan db:seed command in project folder.
+Run'$php artisan db:seed' in the project folder.
 This will create some users, job postings and employers in the recently created database.

 please refer to development guide if you need picture assistance with setup